 Andreas Wolff’s work as a filmmaker was aired by broadcasters like ARTE, Canal Plus, BBC, ZDF, ARD, among others.

-He previously lived on Maui (Hawaii), Cape Town, Paris, Los Angeles and Marseille.
-Today, he is based in Munich.
+He previously lived on Maui (Hawaii), Cape Town, Paris and Los Angeles.
+Today, he is based in Marseille and Munich.